 Lee Kun-Hee, force behind Samsung’s rise, dies at 78

-Lee Kun-Hee, the ailing Samsung Electronics chairman who transformed the small television maker into a global giant of consumer electronics, has died.
+Lee Kun-Hee, the ailing Samsung Electronics chairman who transformed the small television maker into a global giant of consumer electronics but whose leadership was also marred by corruption convictions, died on Sunday.
 He was 78.

-A Samsung statement said Lee died on Sunday with his family members, including his son and de facto company chief Lee Jae-yong, by his side.
+Lee died with his family members by his side, including his only son and Samsung Vice Chairman Lee Jae-yong, the company said in a statement.

-Lee Kun-Hee had been hospitalized since May 2014 after suffering a heart attack and the younger Lee has run Samsung, the biggest company in South Korea.
+Samsung didn’t announce the cause of death, but Lee had been hospitalized since May 2014 after suffering a heart attack and the younger Lee has been running Samsung, South Korea's biggest company.

+South Korean President Moon Jae-in sent senior presidential officials to pass a condolence message to Lee’s family at a mourning site.
+In the message, Moon called the late tycoon “a symbol of South Korea’s business world whose leadership would provide courage to our companies” at a time of economic difficulties caused by the coronavirus pandemic, Moon’s office said.

+Lee's family said the funeral would be private but did not immediately release details.

-Lee Kun-hee inherited control from his father and during his nearly 30 years of leadership, Samsung Electronics Co. became a global brand and the world’s largest maker of smartphones, televisions and memory chips.
-Samsung sells Galaxy phones while also making the screens and microchips that power its rivals, Apple’s iPhones and Google Android phones.
+Lee inherited control of the company from his father, and during his nearly 30 years of leadership, Samsung Electronics Co. became a global brand and the world’s largest maker of smartphones, televisions and memory chips.
+Samsung sells Galaxy phones while also making the screens and microchips that power its major rivals — Apple’s iPhones and Google Android phones.

-Samsung helped make the nation’s economy, Asia’s fourth-largest.
-Its businesses encompass shipbuilding, life insurance, construction, hotels, amusement park operation and more.
-Samsung Electronics alone accounts for 20% of the market capital on South Korea’s main stock market.
+Its businesses encompass shipbuilding, life insurance, construction, hotels, amusement parks and more.
+Samsung Electronics alone accounts for 20% of the market capital on South Korea’s main stock exchange.

 Lee leaves behind immense wealth, with Forbes estimating his fortune at $16 billion as of January 2017.